General slow-roll inflation in $f(R)$ gravity under the Palatini approach: Introduction

-The present paper is aimed to analyze the slow-roll scenario in the framework of $f(\mathcal{R})$ gravity under the Palatini approach \citep{Shimada:2018lnm}.
-Inflation has been already studied in the context of Palatini approach, where a special emphasis has been done in extending the Starobinsky model of metric $f(R)$ gravity to the Palatini formalism, where besides the proper gravitational terms in the action, an inflaton scalar field is considered and its modified properties are analysed in the Einstein frame \citep{Antoniadis:2018ywb}.
-In addition, reheating in within this $\mathcal{R}^2$ models has also been studied \citep{Gialamas:2019nly}.
-Moreover, some particular models as Higgs inflation \citep{Rasanen:2018ihz} and Coleman-Weinberg inflation \citep{Racioppi:2017spw}.
-Here, we aim to obtain the general slow-roll condition with an arbitrary $f(\mathcal{R})$ action in the Palatini formalism with the presence of an scalar field that plays the role of the inflaton that slow rolls, i.e. its kinetic term is very small in comparison to its potential at the beginning of inflation.
-This analysis is performed completely in the Jordan frame, where we find that the auxiliary scalar field associated to the gravitational part of the action, and which does not propagate, introduces modifications on the potential of the inflaton, leading to an effective potential that modifies the slow-roll parameters and consequently the spectral index and the tensor to scalar ratio.\\
+The present paper is aimed to analyze the slow-roll scenario in the framework of $f(\mathcal{R})$ gravity under the Palatini approach.
+Inflation is an scenario that has already been widely analyzed in the literature in the context of Palatini formalism (see \citep{Shimada:2018lnm,ShiMaeda,Gialamas:2020snr,Tenkanen:2020dge,Das:2020kff,Jarv:2017azx,Tenkanen:2017jih,Markkanen:2017tun,Antoniadis:2018yfq,Antoniadis:2018ywb,Enckell:2018hmo,Edery:2019txq,Stachowski:2016zio,Jarv:2020qqm,Koivisto:2005yc,Tamanini:2010uq,Fu:2017iqg,Gialamas:2019nly,Rubio:2019ypq,Rasanen:2018ihz,Rasanen:2018Gu,Gialamas:2020vto,Racioppi:2017spw}).
+In particular, usual inflaton potentials as the quadratic potential have been considered together with a modification of the Einstein--Hilbert action within the Palatini formalism \citep{Tenkanen:2017jih,Markkanen:2017tun,Antoniadis:2018yfq}, showing better fits to Planck data than single inflaton models with such potentials in GR.
+In addition, a special emphasis has been done in extending the Starobinsky model of metric $f(R)$ gravity to the Palatini formalism, where, besides the proper gravitational terms in the action, an inflaton scalar field is considered and its modified properties are analyzed in the Einstein frame \citep{Antoniadis:2018ywb,Enckell:2018hmo,Edery:2019txq,Stachowski:2016zio}.
+One has to note that most of the models studied within the Palatini formalism are considered in the Einstein frame, while the analysis and comparison among frames is well known in this formalism \cite{Kozak:2018vlp}.
+Moreover, the comparison of inflationary models in Palatini and metric theories in the Einstein frame seems to lead to the same observables \cite{Jarv:2020qqm}.
+In addition, cosmological perturbation theory has been successfully extended to this framework \citep{Koivisto:2005yc,Tamanini:2010uq,Fu:2017iqg}.
+In addition, reheating within this $\mathcal{R}^2$ models has also been studied \citep{Gialamas:2019nly,Rubio:2019ypq}.
+Moreover, some particular models such as Higgs inflation \citep{Rasanen:2018ihz,Rasanen:2018Gu,Gialamas:2020vto} and Coleman--Weinberg inflation \citep{Racioppi:2017spw} have been considered.
+Here, we aim to obtain the general slow-roll condition with an arbitrary $f(\mathcal{R})$ action in the Palatini formalism with the presence of a scalar field that plays the role of the inflaton that slow rolls, i.e., its kinetic term is very small in comparison to its potential at the beginning of inflation.
+This analysis is performed completely in the Jordan frame, where we find that the auxiliary scalar field associated with the gravitational part of the action, and~which does not propagate and introduces modifications on the potential of the inflaton, leading to an effective potential that modifies the slow-roll parameters and consequently the spectral index and the tensor to scalar ratio.
+Then, we assume a quadratic potential for the inflaton and a particular form of the action in order to illustrate the formalism and the differences with respect to General Relativity.